 Foreign contaminants.
-Keep Seal Check free from dirt, sand and other foreign matter.
+Keep Seal Check II free from dirt, sand and other foreign matter.
 Avoid anything that might foul the vacuum pump or other components in the system.

 Replace vacuum pump batteries when necessary.
-You can expect more than 50 cycles of vacuum tests on the 8 AA cells (in two battery cases) required for the vacuum pump.
+You can expect more than 50 cycles of vacuum tests on the 8 AA cells required for the vacuum pump.
 Replace them when the pump exhibits obvious signs of slowing down when drawing a vacuum on the housing.
+Remove the battery cover to change batteries.